nut-tree/website/docs/tutorial-screen/find.md

 ## Summary

-- nut.js provides a `screen` instance to search for template images on your screen
+- nut.js provides a `screen` instance to search for template images on your screen.
-- The directory where to load your template images from is configurable via `config` object
+- The directory where to load your template images from is configurable via the `config` object.
 - It will search your **main** screen for the template image and if it finds a match, it'll return the [Region](https://nut-tree.github.io/apidoc/classes/region_class.Region.html) it located the template image in.
 - The amount of matching pixels is configurable via the `confidence` property on the `config` object.